 Social and emotional learning (SEL) is an essential part of all students’ education across all grade levels.
 But what does that look like at different developmental stages, and how can SEL best support students’ learning and development across PreK-12th grade?
 SEL is the process through which all young people and adults acquire and apply the knowledge, skills, and attitudes to develop healthy identities, manage emotions and achieve personal and collective goals, feel and show empathy for others, establish and maintain supportive relationships, and make responsible and caring decisions.

 By paying attention to students’ developmental needs, educators can create supportive learning environments and coordinate practices across classrooms, schools, families, and communities to enhance all students’ social, emotional, and academic learning.

-This blogpost is part of a three-part series that will address how to promote SEL in elementary, middle, and high schools.
+This blogpost is part of a three-part series that addresses how to promote SEL in elementary, middle, and high schools. .
 In this post, we share an overview of how students develop social and emotional competencies in their elementary years and offer strategies for promoting SEL in elementary classrooms, schools, in partnership with families and communities, and in alignment with middle and high schools.

 Students’ social and emotional competencies in elementary school